Global Fixed Income Team Views & Outlook

 Important Disclosures

 This marketing communication is provided for informational purposes only, per your request, and should not be construed as investment advice.
 Investment decisions should consider the individual circumstances of the particular investor.
-Any opinions or forecasts contained herein reflect the subjective judgments and assumptions of the Small Cap Value and Small/Mid Cap team only and do not necessarily reflect the views of Loomis, Sayles & Company, L.P.
+Any opinions or forecasts contained herein reflect the subjective judgments and assumptions of the Global Fixed Income Team only and do not necessarily reflect the views of Loomis, Sayles & Company, L.P.
 Investment recommendations may be inconsistent with these opinions.
 There is no assurance that developments will transpire as forecasted and actual results will be different.
 Information, including that obtained from outside sources, is believed to be correct, but Loomis Sayles cannot guarantee its accuracy.
 This information is subject to change at any time without notice.

 Commodity interest and derivative trading involves substantial risk of loss.